 Painkillers cause chemical changes to the brain and also kills brain cells.
 The most affected areas of the brain are those areas that deal with cognition, learning and memory.
 Painkiller use and abuse also can affect nerve cells.
 Additionally, based on the manner in which the drug is used, painkiller abuse can cause long-term heart damage and increase the likelihood of a heart attack.
 Crushing and snorting the drug can cause damage to the nose and lungs and crushing and injecting the drug increases the risk of infection.

 If you or someone you know is suffering from a drug and alcohol addiction and needs treatment please call us for help.
 Maryland Addiction Recovery Center offers the most comprehensive addiction treatment in the area, helping patients from Baltimore, Washington D.C., Philadelphia, Lancaster County PA and across the United States.
 If we aren’t the best fit, we will work with you to find a treatment center that fits your needs.
 Please call us at (888) 491-8447 or email our team at email@example.com.
-For more information on all of our alcohol and addiction treatment services and resources, please visit the web site at www.www.marylandaddictionrecovery.com.
+For more information on all of our alcohol and addiction treatment services and resources, please visit the web site at www.marylandaddictionrecovery.com.